mvolkmann/blog/src/lambda-calculus.md

 6 which is represented by λfx.f (f (f (f (f (f x)))))
 ```

+## Division

+TODO: Can division be implemented as iterated substraction?

 ## Exponentiation

 Exponentiation can be seen as iterated multiplicaation.